Non Sequitur by Wiley Miller for June 22, 2012

 34. Missing large

-jbarnes almost 12 years ago
+jbarnes over 12 years ago

 For the most part, only at an IPO are you actually contributing to the development of a company.
 I asked a financial writer once to explain how investment differed from gambling.
 He explained that investors own a portion of a company.
 In my opinion, that means that unless you purchase a substantial enough portion of a company to contribute to or influence its operations (or provide financing, as at an IPO), you are still gambling.